-California Bank & Trust ABA: 122232109 Account #: 1030237181
+California Bank & Trust

-Please include Invoice # on

-Addenda

-Make checks payable to ACWA JPIA.
+\ Please include Invoice # or Addenda Make checks payable to ACWA JPIA.
 Please pay the invoiced amount.

 Any unpaid portion that becomes more than 60 days past due will be subject to a 1% late charge each month.